 5. It is efficient and effective

 Technology should be efficient, and this includes optimization that will support a seamless interaction with existing systems.
-Another characteristic of an efficient technology is one that enables users to complete a task better than before without creating barriers for the user.
+Another characteristic of efficient technology is one that enables users to complete a task better than before without creating barriers for the user.
 When shopping for an app, opt for one that can integrate with other apps such as Zoom.
-You should be able to sync with Google calendar or Outlook 365, for instance, to avert double or multiple bookings in the same time slot.
+You should be able to sync with Google calendar or Office 365, for instance, to avert double or multiple bookings in the same time slot.

 6. Has email reminders

 We live in a time where people are juggling multiple tasks and it is thus easy to forget even the most mundane things.
 It’s so bad that people are even forgetting children in cars during a hot day with catastrophic results.
 It’s also not uncommon to hear of parents who forget to pick their children from school only for them to be reminded by the school that they are running very late in picking their children.
-It is thus very easy to forget a meeting hence the need of an email reminder.
+It is thus very easy to forget a meeting hence the need for an email reminder.

 An app with a calendar integration feature allows users to send reminders to their clients.
 This effectively reduces no-shows, thus saving everyone time and money.